 The first thing we need to do is ensure that we protect the other two vendors in this market, Nokia and Ericsson.
 Secondly, we need to get new suppliers in; that starts with Samsung and NEC.
 My hon.
 Friend the Member for Boston and Skegness (Matt Warman), the Minister with responsibility for digital infrastructure, who is sitting next to me, has had constructive discussions with them, and we are now at the stage of having engagement at a technical level with their officials.

-I must say however that I find it extraordinary that the hon.
-Lady spoke for several minutes but still has not said whether she supports the decision; will she be backing it, yes or no?
-She says that we were negligent, but I would gently remind the hon.
-Lady that it was the Labour Government that opened the door to Huawei in the first place; it is this Government who are closing it.
+I must say, however, that I find it extraordinary that the hon.
+Lady spoke for several minutes but has still not said whether she supports the decision.
+Will she be backing it, yes or no?
+She says that we were negligent, but I would gently remind her that it was the Labour Government who opened the door to Huawei in the first place; it is this Government who are closing it.
 It was the Labour party that left us reliant on a small number of suppliers; we are diversifying it.
 And indeed it was the Labour party, as late as 2018, which was advocating for high-risk vendors to be in the network; we have stopped that.

 Well, well, well.
 Here we go again—another screeching handbrake turn.
 When we debated this in January, SNP Members warned the Government that Huawei could not be trusted with our 5G mobile network.
 Security experts were clear: we should not open up the central nervous system of our modern society to a company owned by the Chinese Communist party.
 With that characteristic combination of error and overconfidence, the Foreign Secretary opined that I had got my analysis wrong “on all counts”, but it seems not: less than six months later, we are witnessing yet another of the volte-faces that are fast becoming a hallmark of this Government.
 Small wonder, then, that Ministers and Back Benchers are reluctant to be wheeled out in defence of a Government policy on Monday, knowing that they could be required to argue the polar opposite on Tuesday.